KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

  - Device alarms
     *Device alarms are automatically triggered alarms in case a device has an exceptionally state such es low power, high humidity or stopped sending measurements.*
  - System alarms
-    *System alarms are triggered when systme-wide problems arise.*
+    *System alarms are triggered when system-wide problems arise.*

 While *Application alarms* have to be set by the users themselves and link to a receiver e-mail address, *Device alarms*, however, are preset with fixed minimum limit and maximum limit.
 The e-mail address for these kinds of alarms must be configured, too.